MeerKatnip/Cannabis-Strain/API Webpage/API Project/README.md

 **How to use:**

 A user does not need to enter any credentials to access app information.
-The home page will allow a user to navigate between informational articles on the image carousel or links to internal pages by clicking on large linked divs.
+The home page will allow a user to navigate between informational articles on the image carousel or links to internal pages by clicking on linked headers.
 The navigation bar at the top offers users a uniform way to navigate to interal pages.

 **Features on the app:**